madsolar8582/SLRNetworkMonitor/README.md

 It is recommended to download the latest binary from the [releases page](https://github.com/madsolar8582/SLRNetworkMonitor/releases) and then include it in your project.
 If you prefer a different integration method, there are options.

+⚠️ Note: If you use the binary release, you will have strip the simulator architectures from the framework on iOS and tvOS as App Store Connect disallows unused architectures from being submitted.
+This is not needed if Carthage or CocoaPods is used.
+Example [1](https://github.com/realm/realm-cocoa/blob/c0e5f3c14a7cfae384147cf1e429593989a55abf/scripts/strip-frameworks.sh) and Example [2](https://gist.github.com/steipete/bbea370b72bbc77a8040).

 #### Source Installation

 If you want to build the library from source in your own project, you can either: